JPro-one/JPro-Documentation/README.md

 # FAQ
 ## FAQ
 ```
-I'm using a lot of java libraries in my app, like controlsfx.
+I'm using a lot of java libraries in my app, like ControlsFX.
 Do they work in combination with jpro?
 ```
 * JPro works well with any java library.